vincenthopf/CCAdvance/README.md

 - **Hybrid Search** combining vector and keyword search
 - **Agentic RAG** for specialized code example extraction
 - **Reranking** for improved result relevance using cross-encoder models
+- **Dual LLM Provider Support** with OpenAI for embeddings and OpenRouter for chat completions
+- **Aggressive Rate Limit Handling** with exponential backoff to ensure reliable operation
+- **Improved Parallel Processing** with optimized worker counts for better stability

 See the [Configuration section](#configuration) below for details on how to enable and configure these strategies.